 "Yeah, it helps to contain the garbage especially with wildlife getting in to the garbage.
-You have raccoons magpies, other animals opening up garbage bags scattering things around," project leader Sreve Primm said.
+You have raccoons, magpies, other animals opening up garbage bags, scattering things around," Project Leader Steve Primm said.
 "Then if you add wind to that, you end up with quite bit of garbage blowing all over the landscape.

 The Nevada City project is the first of its kind in Madison County.
 It cost $15,000 to install the operating unit, batteries and the solar collector that keeps them charged.
 It's designed for two main purposes, keeping animals out and allowing the public to use it safely.

-It took $15,000 to install the operating unit, batteries, and the solar collector that keeps the dumpster charged.
 Now, with the push of a button, the dumpster lid lifts and then holds for people to safely deposit their trash.
-Another button causes the lid to close.
+Another button closes the lid.

 The low maintenance is a plus, and so is the effectiveness of keeping animals out.

-"Particularly as bear populations expand and we become more and more aware of the potential for conflicts, I think we're gonna see more of these projects like this to keep the bears out of these types of sites,” Primm told MTN News.
+"Particularly as bear populations expand and we become more and more aware of the potential for conflicts, I think we're gonna see more of these projects like this to keep the bears out of these types of sites,” Primm said.

 He added that with limited maintenance these dumpsters should function as-is for 10 to 12 years.